Yonela-Johannes/codingwithyonela/README.md

 # CodingWithYonela - Project management web app

-This solution is built with the intent of having my own dynamic website for project management and as a collaborating, learning, sharing and a communication website.
+This solution is built to have my own dynamic website for project management and as a collaborating, learning, sharing, and communication website.

 ## Table of contents